skx/purppura/README.md

 Once installed you'll be able to launch the server like so:

-      ~ $ purppura
+      ~ $ purppura serve
       Listening on http://localhost:8080/

 **NOTE** however that the server presents a web interface which requires a login, so you'll need to add at least one user to the system.
 This can be done while the server is running, or before you launch it:

-      ~ $ purppura -user-add steve
+      ~ $ purppura add-user
-      Enter Password for user steve: secret
+      Enter Username: moi
+      Enter Password: kissa
       ~ $

 You should now be able to login to the web interface with username `steve` and password `secret`.

-The usernames and passwords which will grant access to the web interface are stored inside the same SQLite file that is used to hold event-details.
+You can use the `del-user` sub-command to remove the user in the future, or the "list-users" sub-command to see the users.

 # Alerts